 Bakers Dozen Social Justice Fund

-A new flagship fund is being created at the Foundation, through the proceeds from the sale of Brunswick house that has been donated to the Foundation.
+A flagship fund created from the proceeds of the sale of a Brunswick house donated to the Foundation is making an real difference.

-The Bakers Dozen Social Justice Fund has been established through a bequest left by Dr Christopher Baker and Ms Kerri Hall.
+The Bakers Dozen Social Justice Fund was established through a bequest left by Dr Christopher Baker and Kerri Hall.
 Christopher and Kerri were passionate about the role of philanthropy in creating fairer and more inclusive communities, particularly for their community in Melbourne’s Inner North.

 Christopher became a board member of the Inner North Community Foundation in 2013 and was the Foundation’s chair from 2018 until his death in 2020.